jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.23 MinDownslopeElevChange

-Calculates the minimum downslope change in elevation between a grid cell and its eight downslope neighbors.
+Calculates the minimum downslope change in elevation between a grid cell and its eight downslope neighbors..

 *Parameters*: